Notice of Pre-AIA or AIA Status

 a control module configured to integrally control the dispenser module and the robot module based on the image received from the vision module to dispense the viscous fluid according to the profile,

-wherein, to generate the profile, the control module provides a user with an interface which enables the user to input a pattern of the viscous fluid in such a way as to draw the pattern on the image.
+wherein, to generate the profile, the control module provides a user with an interface which enables the user to input and modify a pattern of the viscous fluid in such a way as to draw the pattern on the image.

 Yoo is directed to an adhesive coating device for precision part.